Profichefsorn77/Pump.fun-Auto/README.md

 The bot sends realistic-looking new comments to the coin page every second until the sell orders are executed, simulating natural market activity.

 ### **Advanced Filters and Configuration**
 The script offers advanced filter options for sniping behavior, allowing users to fine-tune how the bot detects and acts on potential buying opportunities.
-These filters enhance the bot’s precision and adaptability to varying market conditions.
+These **advanced filters** enhance the bot’s precision and adaptability to varying market conditions.

 ---

 **Pump.fun-Auto** provides a highly configurable, automated solution for creating, pumping, and profiting from custom tokens on the Solana blockchain.
 With its powerful features and customization options, it offers a sophisticated approach to token market simulations and pump strategies.